radical-lab/pln/readme.md

 <br>girls from the queens in resident evil and alice in wonderland
 <br>conscious versus subconscious

-it will be like irc but different names will be for different chatbots
+it will be like irc but different names will be for different chatbots which can discuss with each other including pms
 <br>culturally themed polytheistic [gods](https://en.wikipedia.org/wiki/On_the_Internet,_nobody_knows_you're_a_dog) could be used to manage different aspects of life and the universe and everything

 ## schedule tasks for: